TheOdinProject/curriculum/javascript/computer_science/project_binary_search_trees.md

 Write a driver script that does the following:

-1. Create a binary search tree from an array of random numbers < 100.
+1. Create a binary search tree from an array of random numbers with each element having a value less than 100.
 You can create a function that returns an array of random numbers every time you call it if you wish.
 1. Confirm that the tree is balanced by calling `isBalanced`.
 1. Print out all elements in level, pre, post, and in order.
-1. Unbalance the tree by adding several numbers > 100.
+1. Unbalance the tree by adding several numbers whose value is more than 100.
 1. Confirm that the tree is unbalanced by calling `isBalanced`.
 1. Balance the tree by calling `rebalance`.
 1. Confirm that the tree is balanced by calling `isBalanced`.